Gibbs states and their classical limit: Introduction

 where $Q_\hbar$ is the quantization map associated with the given (strict deformation or pure state) quantization.
 By construction, this approach provides a rigorous meaning of the convergence of algebraic quantum states $\omega_\hbar$ to classical states $\omega_0$ on the commutative algebra $\tilde{\gA}_0$, when $\hbar \to 0$.
-The idea behind this is to make convenient use of the properties of the quantization maps highly suited for studying the semi-classical behavior of various quantum systems.
+The idea behind this formalism is that one is allowed to conveniently exploit the properties of the quantization maps highly suited for studying the semi-classical behavior of various quantum systems \cite{LMV,MorVen2,Ven2020,Ven2021}.

-A special case of interest are the quantum algebraic (vector) states $\omega_\hbar(\cdot):=\langle \psi_\hbar, (\cdot) \psi_\hbar \rangle$ induced by some normalized unit vector $\psi_\hbar$ forming a sequence in a Hilbert space on which the observables $Q_\hbar(f)$ act.
-The subscript $\hbar$ indicates that the unit vectors might depend on $\hbar$, which is for example the case when $\psi_\hbar$ corresponds to eigenvectors of a $\hbar$-dependent Schr\"{o}dinger operator $H_\hbar$, or in case of spin systems, to eigenvectors $\psi_N$ of quantum spin Hamiltonians $H_N$.
+A special case of interest are the algebraic quantum (vector) states $\omega_\hbar(\cdot):=\langle \psi_\hbar, (\cdot) \psi_\hbar \rangle$ induced by some normalized unit vector $\psi_\hbar$ forming a sequence in a Hilbert space on which the observables $Q_\hbar(f)$ act.
+The subscript $\hbar$ indicates that the unit vectors might depend on $\hbar$, which is for example the case when $\psi_\hbar$ corresponds to eigenvectors of a $\hbar$-dependent Schr\"{o}dinger operator $H_\hbar$, or in case of spin systems, to eigenvectors $\psi_N$ of a sequence of quantum spin Hamiltonians $H_N$.
 The main advantage of this $C^*-$algebraic approach is that it typically circumvents convergence problems in Hilbert space.
 Indeed, the relevant eigenvectors of such operators generally have no limit in the ensuing Hilbert space.
 These issues have been presented from a technical perspective in \cite{LMV,MorVen2,MV,Ven2020,Ven2021}, where in particular a complete interpretation and rigorous notion of the classical limit of quantum systems have been presented.
 Furthermore, by taking $\psi_\hbar$ to be a ground state eigenvector of a sequence of quantum Hamiltonians $H_\hbar$, this algebraic approach has shown its efficiency in the study of spontaneous symmetry breaking (SSB) showing up as {\em emergent} phenomenon in the classical limit at zero temperature.